hashicorp/nomad/website/source/docs/http/json-jobs.html.md

 * `Count` - Specifies the number of the task groups that should be running.
 Must be non-negative, defaults to one.

-* `Meta` - A key/value map that annotates the task group with opaque metadata.
+* `Meta` - A key-value map that annotates the task group with opaque metadata.

 * `Name` - The name of the task group.
 Must be specified.